ossc-db/pg_hint_plan/README.md

 so-called "hints" in SQL comments, like `/*+ SeqScan(a) */`.

 PostgreSQL uses a cost-based optimizer, which utilizes data statistics, not static rules.
-The planner (optimizer) esitimates costs of each possible execution plans for a SQL statement then the execution plan with the lowest cost finally be executed.
+The planner (optimizer) estimates costs of each possible execution plans for a SQL statement then the execution plan with the lowest cost finally be executed.
 The planner does its best to select the best best execution plan, but is not always perfect, since it doesn't count some